 6. Be a Negative Influence

 Spend hours in front of mirrors practising drab, monotonic drawl and babble until you are brilliant at it.
 Phase out any intonation, passion and non-verbal signs of enthusiasm.
 On arrival shun all pleasantries.
-Be openly disdainful and distrustful to the panel.
-Don’t listen to any question or instruction.
+Be openly disdainful and distrustful to anyone who dares to question.
+Better still, don’t listen to any question or instruction.
 Loud random burping and wind-breaking is always a bonus.

 7. Never justify what you are saying